sr-stanley/adds-vm-creation/README.md

 ---

-## This concludes Part 1 - creation and configuration of the Domain Controller Virtual Machine and the Client Virtual Machine. <br>
+## This concludes Part 1 - Creation and Configuration of the Domain Controller Virtual Machine and the Client Virtual Machine. <br>
 **In the next part we will:**
 - Install and configure Active Directory in our Domain Controller.
 - Add the Client VM to the domain.